ZackWilde27/FlatOut2-HLSLToSHA/README.md

 var2 = pos.x + nrm.y; // Can't be done, 2 different inputs in 1 instruction
 // add r1, v0.x, v1.y

-// The easiest way to fix this error is to move one of them to a variable first float temp = pos.x;
+// The easiest way to fix it is to move one of them to a variable first float temp = pos.x;
 var2 = temp + nrm.y;
 // mov r2.x, v0.x